viktech/Writing/MathLessonOne.md

 Do you like Marvel or DC?

 See?
 We are already done with the first lesson.
-The homework assignment is to come up with an answer to the question.  any answer will do.
+The homework assignment is to come up with an answer to the question.
+Any answer will do.

 For now, unless you have any questions about I've written, or want to learn by asking more, the class is dismissed.